Saifahmeed/WeatherNow/README.md

 1. Enter a country or city name in the search bar to get weather data for major cities in that country.
 2. The weather information will be dynamically displayed in a grid layout.
-3. Use the comparison tool to compare weather between two different places and view the differences in a clean, visual format.
+3. Use the comparison tool to compare the weather between two different places and view the differences in a clean, visual format.

 ## API Integration